 PLESK_INFO: In some cases, extra webserver configuration files remaining after removing domains might cause conflicts with webserver configuration rebuild process.

-The following error message is shown on the Home page in Plesk:
+A similar to the below error message appears on the Home page in Plesk:

 PLESK_ERROR: New configuration files for the Apache web server were not created due to the errors in configuration templates: httpd: Syntax error on line 353 of /etc/httpd/conf/httpd.conf: Syntax error on line 7 of /etc/httpd/conf.d/zz010_psa_httpd.conf: Could not open configuration file /etc/httpd/conf/plesk.conf.d/vhosts/example.com.conf: No such file or directory .
-Detailed error descriptions were sent to you by email.
-Please resolve the issues and click here to generate broken configuration files once again or here to generate all configuration files.
 See the details in Configuration Troubleshooter

-When rebuilding the domain configuration, the process fails with the following error message:
+When rebuilding domain configuration, the process fails with the following error message:

 PLESK_ERROR: Error: Can not reconfigure web server configurations: Unable to execute httpdmng: Domain with name '' does not exist